Atejan07/property-test/README.md

 - To run the React components tests, please run `yarn test` in the Client folder.
 - To run the Node endpoints tests, please run `yarn test` in the Server folder.

+## Decisions

+I decided to use _Axios_ for making HTTP requests, ensuring efficient data communication between frontend and backend components.
+The integration of _UUID_ facilitated unique identifier generation, enhancing data integrity and organisation. _Cloudinary_ and _Multer_ were chosen for their seamless image uploading and storage capabilities, optimising user experience when adding property photos.
+I also employed _Jest_ and _SuperTest_ to test the application, guaranteeing its reliability and functionality.
+As for the frontend, opting for _vanilla CSS_ allowed me to create a tailored and lightweight styling solution, aligning with the project's simplicity.

 ## What would I do next?

 If I had 20+ hours to further develop this project I would build: